Aliases for OPN1SW Gene

 OPN1SW (Opsin 1, Short Wave Sensitive) is a Protein Coding gene.
-Diseases associated with OPN1SW include Colorblindness, Tritan and Color Blindness.
-Among its related pathways are Retinoid cycle disease events and Peptide ligand-binding receptors.
+Diseases associated with OPN1SW include Colorblindness, Tritan and Blue Color Blindness.
+Among its related pathways are HIV Life Cycle and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
 An important paralog of this gene is RHO.

 UniProtKB/Swiss-Prot for OPN1SW Gene